Pop Empowerment Playlist: Lyrics To Celebrate International Women's Day

 'Needed Me' by Rihanna

-Rihanna has a confidence anthem of her own!
+Rihanna has a confidence anthem of her own (no surprise there)!

 We're all going a little stir crazy waiting for the superstar-turned-business-mogul to drop another album, but until she makes a return to the charts we can listen to this banger!

 "I was good on my own, that's the way it was, that's the way it was."

 Riri pens lyrics about feeling complete all on your own in 'Needed Me', if the Fenty founder tells us to love ourselves... then we're gonna love ourselves!